 A.1 M2M Management Function List

 This section provides all functions that are required in an ETSI M2M system for Remote Entity Management.
-Some of these functions are exposed to applications via mIa.
-Equivalent functions or Management Object data models in OMA-DM and BBF-TR069 standards are also compared and analyzed in order to leverage the existing work, find gaps and prioritize the standardization work in rel-1.
+Such functions are provided by ETSI M2M specific management resources and/or the management resources mapped from the equivalent data models of OMA-DM and BBF-TR069 as shown in Table A-1..

-The M2M management functionalities are divided into following packages:
+The M2M management functions are divided into following packages:

-General Management (Gen-xxx): Allows retrieving general information of the M2M Device or Gateway, and provides generic mechanism applicable to different specific management functions.
+General Management (GEN): Allows retrieving general information of the M2M Device or Gateway, and provides generic mechanism applicable to different specific management functions.

-Configuration Management (Cfg-xxx): Allows configuration of the device capabilities and features for supporting M2M services and applications, including activating / deactivating device hardware components or I/Os in the M2M Device or Gateway.
+Configuration Management (CFG): Allows configuration of the device capabilities and features for supporting M2M services and applications, including activating / deactivating device hardware components or I/Os in the M2M Device or Gateway.

-Diagnostic & Monitoring Management (D&m-xxx): Allows running specific diagnostic tests on a device and collecting the results or alerts from the M2M Device or Gateway.
+Diagnostic & Monitoring Management (D&M): Allows running specific diagnostic tests on a device and collecting the results or alerts from the M2M Device or Gateway.
 This package is also called Fault and Performance Management.

-Software/Firmware Management (sfw-xxx): Allows installation /update/removal of application specific or SCL related software / firmware in M2M Device or Gateway.
+Software/Firmware Management (SFW): Allows installation /update/removal of application specific or SCL related software / firmware in M2M Device or Gateway.

-Gateway Management (Gtw-xxx): Allows M2M Gateway-specific configuration and M2M Devices management through a M2M Gateway.
+Area Network Management (ANW): Allows M2M Gateway-specific configuration and M2M Area Network and Device management through a M2M Gateway.

-SCL Management (Scl-xxx): Allows remote configuration and retrieval of M2M Device or Gateway service capability layer parameters.
+SCL Management (SCL): Allows remote configuration and retrieval of M2M Device or Gateway service capability layer parameters.

-Provisioning and activation: allows activation, deactivation, suspend, resume functions (this part is not handled in the current file for the time being)

-Editor’s Note: The meaning of “Provisioning and activation” needs to be further clarified before being included in the TS for publication.
-Besides, there is no contribution plan on this package for rel-1.

-For each M2M management functionality listed, the priority level and the exposure via mIa are indicated.

-The list of attributes/sub-resources that shall be part of the basic sub-resource of mgmtObj are marked as “B” in the last column “Exposed via mIa”.
-Although the “Basic” model SHOULD be based on the “common” part of existing OMA-DM and TR069 data models, it MAY contain a management object/parameter which is missing from one existing model or another.
+Although the ETSI M2M specific data model SHOULD be based on the “common” part of existing OMA-DM and TR069 data models, it MAY contain a management object/parameter which is missing from one existing model or another.
 The bottom line is that the management object/parameter MUST be supported by at least one existing data model.
-Any request to the missing object/parameter of a M2M Device/Gateway which implements only OMA-DM or TR069 model is still allowed, but SHALL result in an error response (e.g. 404 not found).
+Any request for the missing object/parameter of a M2M Device/Gateway which implements only OMA-DM or TR069 model is still allowed, but SHALL result in an error response (e.g. 404 not found).